Tech’s not fair. We need TECH JUSTICE.

 …where communities have the power to shape the tech that impacts them.

-We’re building collective power to make tech fair for everyone.
-We bring together those negatively affected by technology and others who care.
-We amplify their voices.
-We challenge the status quo.
+Between 2024-26 we worked to build collective power to make tech fair for everyone.
+We brought together those negatively affected by technology and others who care.
+We amplified their voices.
+We challenged the status quo.

 It’s going to take all of us